MENU

 : European Regimen Accelerator for Tuberculosis (ERA4TB)

-Chairs: Dr Alfonso Mendoza Losana (Departmento de Bioingeniería, Universidad Carlos III de Madrid (UC3M)) and Prof Oscar Della Pasqua (Bioinformatics and Systems Biology Group, IAC)
+Chairs: Dr Alfonso Mendoza Losana (Departmento de Bioingeniería, Universidad Carlos III de Madrid (UC3M)) and Khisimuzi Mdluli (Bill & Melinda Gates Medical Research Institute)

 Coordinators: Ainhoa Lucía Quintana (Dep.
 Microbiology.
 Fac.
 Medicine.
 University of Zaragoza) and Diana Angelica Aguilar Ayala (Dep.
 Microbiology.
 Fac.
 Medicine.
 University of Zaragoza)